amanzi/amanzi/testing/benchmarking/chemistry/calcite_1d/amanzi_u-1d-calcite.rst

 	* Aqueous complexation reactions (equilibrium)
 	* Mineral dissolution

-For details on this test, see About_.
+For details on this test, see :ref:`about_calcite`.

 Background
 ----------